iotaledger/goshimmer/docs/tangle.md

 The Tangle is an immutable data structure that consists out of **messages** that **reference previous messages** via their crypthograpic hashes, creating a directed acyclic graph (DAG) of messages.
 Every participant in the network keeps track of its *local Tangle* and derives its *ledger state* from it.

 ### Terminology
 - **Genesis**: The genesis message is used to bootstrap the Tangle.
 It is the first message and does not have parents.
-It is marked as solid.
+It is marked as solid, eligible and liked with level of knowledge 3.
-- **Past cone**: All messages that are directly or indirectly referenced by a message are called its past cone
+- **Past cone**: All messages that are directly or indirectly referenced by a message are called its past cone.
 - **Future cone**: All messages that directly or indirectly reference a message are called its future cone.
 - **Solidity**: A message is marked as solid if its entire past cone until the Genesis (or the latest snapshot) is known.
 - **Parents**: A message directly references between 2-8 previous messages that we call its **parents**.
 A parent can be either **strong** or **weak** [TO DO: LINK TO THE APPROVAL SWITCH SPEC].